-Anticipated problems Planned solutions Some students would find difficult to I would provide stress patterns that have been recognized and make stress in words. used before, in order to help them to remember the pronunciation of words.
-Students would find difficult to categorize I would elicit the main categories in English words according to the part of the speech speech and I would also elicit examples of them they belong to. so that students could refer to this table when necessary.
+Anticipated problems Planned solutions Some students would find difficult to recognized I would provide stress patterns that have been used and make stress in words. before, in order to help them to remember the pronunciation of words.
+Students would find difficult to categorize words I would elicit the main categories in English speech and I according to the part of the speech they belong would also elicit examples of them so that students to. could refer to this table when necessary.